The Wobbly and Woozy A Wrinkle in Time Only Works When It’s Grounded

-My elation on hearing that Ava DuVernay (Middle of Nowhere, Selma) would direct Madeleine L’Engle’s classic 1962 time-and-space-traveling fantasy A Wrinkle in Time, was strong enough to carry me through film’s first, wobbly 15 minutes — but not a lot further.
+My elation on hearing that Ava DuVernay (Middle of Nowhere, Selma) would direct Madeleine L’Engle’s classic 1962 time-and-space-traveling fantasy A Wrinkle in Time, was strong enough to carry me through the film’s first, wobbly 15 minutes — but not a lot further.

-It’s not L’Engle’s world, but it’s one the author would have been thrilled by, at least at the outset: a jump through the eponymous time wrinkle from suburban England to a mixed-race family in an America in which the “IT” — L’Engle’s name for the dark matter that penetrates and dissolves human connections and works to shatter the young heroine’s self-possession — is manifest in almost every aspect of modern life.
+It’s not L’Engle’s world, but it’s one the author would have been thrilled by, at least at the outset: a jump through the eponymous time wrinkle from suburban Connecticut to a mixed-race family in an America in which the “IT” — L’Engle’s name for the dark matter that penetrates and dissolves human connections and works to shatter the young heroine’s self-possession — is manifest in almost every aspect of modern life.

 DuVernay has cast the middle-school heroine, Meg Murry, with the intense, down-to-earth 14-year-old actress Storm Reid, whose Meg has every reason to be stormy.
 Her vaultingly ambitious scientist father (Chris Pine with a beard that crawls nearly into his blue eyes) has disappeared, leaving her only slightly less vaultingly ambitious scientist mother (Gugu Mbatha-Raw) pissed off and strangely uncommunicative.